aws-samples/awsome-inference/2.projects/ray-service/README.md

 The KubeRay Operator allows for the deployment of the RayService.
 Now you are ready to get serving.

-Note: In both of these examples, you have the option to edit the RayService yaml file.
+Note: In both of these examples, you have the option to edit the RayService yaml file ([ray-service.mobilenet.yaml](/2.projects/ray-service/MobileNet/ray-service.mobilenet.yaml) , [ray-service.stable-diffusion.yaml](/2.projects/ray-service/StableDiffusion/ray-service.stable-diffusion.yaml)).
 This can include adjusting the number of worker pods, adjusting the resource requirements of your pods, mounting any volumes, adding tolerations to your worker pods, etc. And overall, these yaml files can be used as a template for inference on other models as well.

 ## [MobileNet on EKS using Ray](https://docs.ray.io/en/latest/cluster/kubernetes/examples/mobilenet-rayservice.html)